ezocher/VR-for-Seniors/README.md

 # VR-for-Seniors

-Class materials for teaching Virtual Reality and Augmented Reality to senior citizens
+Materials for demonstrating or teaching Virtual Reality and Augmented Reality to senior citizens